About The Greeneway Trail

 2. Parking and Greeneway access is also located near the Greeneway's eastern terminus off of Riverside Boulevard opposite the entrance drive to the River Golf Club.

 3. The Greeneway may also be accessed at its approximate midpoint at Riverview Park, 101 Riverview Park Drive.
 This part of the trail travels under the main entrance to the Riverview Park Activities Center.
 Adequate parking is available at Riverview Park.
+See below the mileage map from Riverview Park as the starting point.

 Greeneway Trail User Etiquette